 WHEREAS, latex allergies result in a growing number of workers’ compensation claims arising from workplace exposure to products containing natural rubber latex; and

-WHEREAS, the Allergy and Asthma Network raises awareness of latex allergies through education and provides support to individuals who have been diagnosed with a latex allergy;
+WHEREAS, the Allergy and Asthma Network creates awareness of latex allergies through education and provides support to individuals who have been diagnosed with a latex allergy;